 Root canal therapy is the treatment of choice for the large “important” teeth in the cat and dog – the canine teeth and the carnassial teeth.

-Root canal therapy if successful will keep a functional tooth in the mouth that fulfils the majority of its roles without being a diseased entity.
+If successful this dental treatment will keep a functional tooth in the mouth so that it can fulfil the majority of its roles free of disease.

 Root canal therapy may not be possible due to three major pathological disturbances: